jiafeitech/cvm-ui-desktop/README.md

     An operating system made by JIΛFEI (jiafeitech)
 </h3>

+# NO LONGER MAINTAINED

+Cvm UI Desktop 5.1 (Arch linux based) is no longer maintained.
+This version is very unstable (can't even install on some VM)

+Stay tuned for 5.2 (Fedora linux based) You can see the Fedora source code on the [main branch](https://github.com/jiafeitech/cvm-ui-desktop/tree/main)

 # Get an image

 You can download an ISO file from the [releases page](https://github.com/jiafeitech/cvm-ui-desktop/releases)